Get Your Foot in the Door

-Earning the credentials you need to become a dental assistant is a relatively quick process (9 to 11 months, according to the American Dental Association) and the current employment outlook for this role is bright.
+Earning the credentials you need to become a dental assistant is a relatively quick process and the current employment outlook for this role is bright.
 The latest US Department of Labor Bureau of Labor and Statistics’ Occupational Outlook Handbook states that employment of dental assistants is expected to grow 25% between 2012 to 2022, much faster than the average of other occupations.
 However, this doesn’t mean you can rest easy after graduation and wait for dental offices to call you.
 To get your foot in the door with a great practice, you must invest time and energy in order to compete successfully with other new graduates for entry-level dental assistant jobs.

 Networking is essential in a competitive job market – who you know is just as important (some argue more so) as what you know.
 Contacts in your network are great resources for “hidden” jobs or upcoming opportunities that the masses may not be aware of yet.
 As covered above, completing internships and volunteering are excellent ways to build your network.
 Internships commonly turn into permanent positions – especially if you excelled in the role and built strong rapport with patients and staff.
 Additionally, join professional dental associations and attend local meetings.
 Go to health fairs and read industry publications in your spare time to keep current with the latest advances in the dental field.
 These topics are easy conversation starters and demonstrate your interest.